The Giclee Process

 Substrates should be pH neutral (“acid-free”)

-The printer should have at least 8 different ink cartridges, including black.
+The printer should have at least 10 different ink cartridges, including several blacks.

 Traditionally, most giclées were printed on Iris printers.
 However, today most shops use Epson, Cannon or HP printers.
-We use the 9 & 10-color Epson 11880 & Epson P-10000, which has outstanding print quality, a wide color gamut and excellent grayscale and neutral tones capabilities.
-It’s also one of the few printers that handles media rolls up to 64 inches wide.
-And we only use Epson archival-quality UltraChrome inks and pH neutral archival art media.
+We use 10-color Epson P-20000 & Epson P-10000 printers, which have outstanding print quality, a wide color gamut and excellent grayscale and neutral tones capabilities.
+They are also one of the few printers that handles media rolls up to 64 inches wide.
+To maintain quality and consistency we only use Epson archival-quality UltraChrome inks and pH neutral archival art media.

 Giclées printed on papers generally require no additional process after printing, beyond trimming and bagging.
 Canvas giclées, on the other hand, should be varnished, since most canvases are not framed behind glass.
 The varnish guards against accidental rubbing or abrasion and also helps seal out humidity.
 Finally, the varnish tends to give more “depth” to the image and makes the finish more closely resemble an original painting on canvas.
 Varnish can be applied by hand (with foam rollers), but generally better results are obtained with a spray gun, especially on larger pieces.